unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/erpimage.md

 ## extra=(;)
 - erpBlur (number, 10) - Is a number indicating how much blur is applied to the image; using Gaussian blur of the ImageFiltering module.
 Negative values deactivate the blur.

-- sortData (boolean, false) - Indicating whether the data is sorted; using sortperm() of Base Julia (sortperm() computes a permutation of the array's indices that puts the array into sorted order).
+- sortvalues - Indicating whether the data is sorted; using sortperm() of Base Julia (sortperm() computes a permutation of the array's indices that puts the array into sorted order).

-- ploterp (bool, false) - Indicating whether the plot should add a line plot below the ERP image, showing the mean of the data.
+- meanPlot (bool, false) - Indicating whether the plot should add a line plot below the ERP image, showing the mean of the data.
 If limits are set in the axis values both plots will be aligned.

 ```@example main
 plot_erpimage(data;
-    extra = (ploterp = true,),
+    meanPlot = true,
     colorbar = (label = "Voltage [µV]",),
     visual = (colormap = :viridis, colorrange = (-40, 40)))